TI-Toolkit/tivars_hexfiend_templates/README.md

 hexFiend is avaliable [here](https://github.com/HexFiend/HexFiend).

-1. Open Hexfiend's Binary Template browser
+1. Open Hexfiend's Binary Template browser (select View>Binary Templates)
-2. Select "Open Templates Folder"
+2. Select "Open Templates Folder" from the Template list
 3. Copy this folder to the folder that is opened
-4. Select `TI` or `TI-flash` from the template list to use it
+4. Select `TI` or `TI-flash` from HexFiend's template list to use it

 ## Other stuff

-January 8, 2023 - First release I think.
+January 8, 2023 - First private release